An Industry Guide to Engineering Apprenticeships

 Many engineering apprenticeships are aimed at school leavers and those taking A-levels.
 The exact entry requirements will vary depending on the scheme, but engineering favours skills in maths, science, electronics, or IT, with a general aptitude towards problem-solving.
 As well as technical ability, engineers require good communication skills, as well as the ability to work well in an, often multi-discipline, team.

-A good personality fit for engineering would be someone who is curious and interested in how things work, someone who is willing to think outside the box and wants to improve the way things work.
+A good personality fit for engineering would be someone who is curious and interested in how things work, someone who is willing to think outside the box and challenge the status-quo.
+Engineers are always looking for a better way to achieve an end goal.

 The Latest Engineering Apprenticeships: